-The goal of this program is to grow the reach and impact of CS theory within machine learning.
+The goal of this program was to grow the reach and impact of computer science theory within machine learning.

-One central component of the program will be formalizing basic questions in developing areas of practice, and gaining fundamental insights into these.
-Target areas of particular interest are interactive learning and representation learning.
+One central component of the program was formalizing basic questions in developing areas of practice and gaining fundamental insights into these.
+Target areas of particular interest were interactive learning and representation learning.
 Interactive learning consists of scenarios in which the communication between human and learner is richer than a one-way transmission of labeled examples; this happens, for instance, in teaching, or explanation-based learning, and in crowdsourcing.
 Representation learning studies intermediate-

-A second component of the program is advancing the algorithmic frontier of machine learning.
-Target areas include Bayesian statistics, in which many of the core algorithmic problems bear similarity to problems that have been studied intensively in the theoretical computer science community; and large-scale
+A second component of the program was advancing the algorithmic frontier of machine learning.
+Target areas included Bayesian statistics, in which many of the core algorithmic problems bear similarity to problems that have been studied intensively in the theoretical computer science community, and large-scale

-A final component of the program is understanding heuristics: what works in practice, and why.
-The most popular algorithms for a variety of basic statistical tasks—
+A final component of the program was understanding heuristics: what works in practice and why.
+The most popular algorithms for a variety of basic statistical tasks —